If Your Claim Is Denied

 Include:

-- Pay stubs for base period
+- Pay stubs for the period specified

 - W-2 forms

-- Calculation showing you qualify
+- Calculation showing you qualify under the correct base period

 "Medical Certification Not Received"